Chinese Postpartum Meals: What to Eat During Confinement Recovery

 - 1 whole chicken, cut into pieces

-- ½ cup sesame oil
+- ½ cup pure sesame oil

-- 10 slices of fresh ginger
+- 10 slices fresh old ginger

-- 8–10 cloves of garlic, smashed
+- 4 cloves garlic, minced

-- Salt to taste
+- Salt and white pepper to taste

 - Heat sesame oil in a large pot over medium heat.